UW Health e-Care/eICU

 How Does the e-Care Program Work?

-Based in an off-site center, e-Care is staffed by a team of experts.
+Based in an off-site center, e-Care or eICU is an electronic Intensive Care Unit that is staffed by a team of experts.
 Critical care doctors and nurses observe and communicate with patients and the bedside care teams at multiple locations through use of advanced technology.
 Information such as patient's heart rate and blood pressure, blood test results, patient's medication list, and x-rays can be sent to the e-Care staff via confidential, high-speed data lines.
 With the aid of computers, e-Care staff monitors and analyzes information and are alerted to possible problems.

 UW Health e-Care doctors and nurses believe that this high tech method of care will not replace the patient's personal doctors or bedside nurses but this method of care does provide additional support to ensure the best possible outcomes for patients.